 It looks like any benefits from mineral supplements are likely to come hand-in-hand with risks.
 Whole foods, on the other hand, come only with universally-accepted benefits.

 "We know too little to suggest there is a greater need in the elderly for most of these vitamins and minerals.
 A supplement does not cure the ageing process."
 Dr. Donald McCormick, Ph.D

 5. Aren’t supplements good for some people?

-Dr. Donald McCormick, Ph.D , Professor Emeritus of biochemistry at Emory and the head of the graduate program of nutrition and health sciences there says, “We know too little to suggest there is a greater need in the elderly for most of these vitamins and minerals.
+Some pregnant women also need extra nutrients.
+Those following specific diets, may have difficulty getting everything they need through their food, as may the elderly.
+However, it’s worth remembering the words of Dr. Donald McCormick, Ph.D , Professor Emeritus of biochemistry at Emory and the head of the graduate program of nutrition and health sciences there.
+He says: “We know too little to suggest there is a greater need in the elderly for most of these vitamins and minerals.
 A supplement does not cure the ageing process.”(12)